Heidi Girl of the Alps- From Switzerland to Japan to Germany

 Where to See Heidi of the Alps Today

-The videos are available on DVD, but only in German, and only on DVD players for non-American Regions.
+The DVD exists, but only in German, and only on DVD players for non-American Regions.
 It’s a bit frustrating that Heidi never got to be as popular in the US as it did world wide.
-Luckily, you find LOADS of videos on You Tube
+Luckily, you find LOADS of videos on You Tube.

 You can find German episodes on You Tube-